 COLLECTING AQUATIC ORGANISMS

 The Pennsylvania Fish and Boat Commission is charged under Commonwealth law with the protection and management of aquatic organisms and the places they live.
-A large part of this protection role is developing and enforcing laws and regulations.
-These regulations vary, but they include setting seasons, establishing minimum sizes and limits, regulating equipment use, and establishing licenses and permits.
+Regulations ensure natural resources are protected and people are safe.
+Regulations vary, but include setting seasons, establishing minimum sizes and limits, regulating equipment use, and establishing licenses and permits.

 Pennsylvania law defines "fishing" as the act of angling, or to catch, take, kill or remove or the attempt to catch, take, kill or remove from any waters or other areas within or bordering the Commonwealth any fish by any means or method for any purpose at all.
-That means you are fishing if you collect or catch any aquatic organism, because under the law, fishes include aquatic macroinvertebrates.
+Under the law, fishes include aquatic macroinvertebrates.
 For regulatory purposes, there are three major groups:

 - Fish (gamefish, panfish, etc.),